 a.
 CDBG Priority Task Force

-The CDBG Priority Task Force is a Council appointed Task Force consisting of Portland citizens with a broad range of expertise, i.e. local businesses, former and current City Councilors, former Community Development Directors, former Community Development staff, representatives from local non-profit agencies, and representatives from Neighborhood Organizations in CDBG eligible areas.
+The CDBG Priority Task Force is a Council appointed Task Force consisting of Portland residents with a broad range of expertise.
 It provides advice to the City Manager on the Housing and Community Development needs and priorities of the City, specifically the social, economic, housing, and neighborhood revitalization needs and their relative priorities within the community.
 The Task Force is appointed for the purpose of recommending priorities to the City Council.
 All meetings of the Task Force are noticed and open to the public.
+A new Task Force is appointed every three to five years.
+Task Force membership lasts the duration of the priority setting process for that year, approximately six months to one year.

 b.
 CDBG Annual Allocation Committee

-The CDBG Annual Allocation Committee is Council appointed and is comprised of a broad range of citizens with various backgrounds.
+The CDBG Annual Allocation Committee is a Council appointed Committee also comprised of residents with with various backgrounds.
 This Committee is responsible for reviewing and scoring Community Development applications and making funding recommendations to the City Manager and the City Council each year.
 All Committee meetings are open to the public.
-Dates, agendas, backup materials, and minutes are posted to the City of Portland’s website and updated regularly during the months of December through February.
+Dates, agendas, backup materials, and minutes are posted to the City of Portland’s website and updated regularly during the months the Committee meets, December through February.
 The CDBG Allocation Committee is a standing Committee where members serve three year terms.
-The City advertises once per year (in the local newspaper and the web site, etc.) for citizens interested in being on this important Committee.
-A diverse group of citizens from local and regional institutions and other organizations including businesses, developers, residents, and community and faith-based organizations have been, or are currently appointed to the Committee.
+The City advertises one to two times per year (in the local newspaper and the web site, etc.) for persons interested in being on this important Committee.
+A diverse group of residents from local and regional institutions and other organizations including businesses, developers, residents, and community and faith-based organizations have been, or are currently appointed to the Committee.

 c.
 CDBG Neighborhood Meetings and District Meetings